ZachSaucier/Just-Read/README.md

 Under "Options" -> "Additional options" -> "Context menu entries", you can enable or disable the context menu entries that Just Read creates.

-- "Show button for deletion mode" adds a new button when Just Read is open to start/stop deletion mode to prevent the need of the keyboard shortcut (but still retains keyboard shortcut functionality).
 - "Don't reformat pre tags" makes it so that Just Read doesn't turn any `<pre>` tags into paragraphs but retains their original formatting.
 - "Enable page context menu entry" allows Just Read to show a menu entry when you right click a page.
 - "Enable highlight context menu entry" allows Just Read to show a menu entry when you right click highlighted text.